raialok/website/content/about.md

   name = "Alok Rai"
 +++

-I am a software engineer in Paris.
-The world is full of interesting problems, I try to solve a few.
-My primary interests are product management, programming languages, and distributed systems.
+Hi, I am Alok.
+I enjoy writing code and prose.
+My primary interests are software engineering, programming languages, and distributed systems.

+In my last career, I worked as a consultant.
+Now I am currently a software engineer in Paris at a Healthcare company, trying to build the best virtual patient care system.

 I enjoy reading, hiking, and urban exploration.